-After the general election of 2009, five parties are represented in Althingi: the Citizens' Movement (subsequently the Movement), Independence Party, Left-Green Movement, Progressive Party and the Social Democratic Alliance.
+After the general election of 2017

+eight parties are represented in

+Althingi: Center Party, Left Green

+Movement, Independence Party,

+People's Party, Pirate Party, Progressive

+Party, Reform and Social Democratic

+Alliance.

 Political parties

 Political parties constitute a link between parliament and the electorate.
 Parties come into being when a group of people decide to join forces in order to influence society by gaining election of the members to parliament and by participation in government.
 In their manifestos, parties explain which issues they regard as important; these manifestos clarify differences in their ideologies.